Colonial Town Plans of Perth

 This article details the colonial town plans that guided the development of the initial Perth town site in the Swan River Colony.
 This is now the central city area of the Perth metropolitan region.

 The 1829 town plan of Perth, Western Australia was an elongated grid pattern that reflected the city planning principles of the day, and likely drew inspiration from colonial Williamsburg (1699) and the Edinburgh "new town" (1768).
 The plan expressed an enlightenment conception of the town as the seat of civic power within a large and productive agricultural hinterland.
-Contrary to these ideals, the development of an economy based around mineral resources would make Perth the commercial center of the colony, and later, metropolitan region with a layout that has remained relatively unchanged to the present day.
+Contrary to these ideals, Perth would become the commercial center of the colony, and later, metropolitan region with a layout that has remained relatively unchanged to the present day.
+However, the construction of the Kwinana Freeway between Parliament House and St Georges Terrace in the 1960s can be seen as a final attempt to deliver on the original objective of separating civil and commercial centres of power.

 Instructions for the planning of Perth

 Land settlement in Australia generally followed the following process: Land was claimed by the crown, then surveyed by the colonial authorities, and either granted, sold or leased to settlers.
 During the initial stages of settlement and consequent planning, there was no common set of regulations.
 However, in 1829, as the number of towns began expanding in New South Wales, Governor Darling issued regulations for the dimensions of streets and allotments.
 These regulations were not in force in Western Australia, but a copy of them was included in George Murray's instructions to Governor Stirling with a comment that they should be adhered to as closely as circumstances would permit.

 Murray's directives for Perth's town plan were quite general: The chosen site was to be suitable as the seat of government in Western Australia.
 It was to be surrounded by an area of three square miles as a reserve for future expansion, and allotments within the town were to be granted on only twenty year leases, leaving scope for future developments should they be necessary.
 Land was to be marked out and reserved for public purposes and all the other requirements essential for the future welfare of the settlement:

 In laying the foundations of any such Town, care must be taken to proceed upon a regular plan, leaving all vacant spaces which will in future times be required for thoroughfares, and as the sites of Churches, Cemeteries, and other Public Works of utility and general convenience.

 Governor Stirling in turn gave instructions to the Surveyor-General, John Septimus Roe, who was responsible for surveying and laying out of the town site.
 This work was conducted from a tent camp in the vicinity of the modern Supreme Court gardens in August 1829.
+Events rapidly overtook Stirling's original instructions.
+From 1831, land allocation policy was changed to allow for the sale of town allottments as conditional freehold, and the conversion of existing leases to freehold over the next decade.